tejaldbhatti/lab-handling-data-imbalance-classification/readme.md

 ### Instructions

 In this lab, we will first take a look at the degree of imbalance in the data and correct it using the techniques we learned in the class.
+We will also practice Feature Selection that was introduced earlier in the week.

 Here is the list of steps to be followed (building a simple model without balancing the data):